Updated: Mar 1

-If the coil is not inserted into the uterus by the appropriate method, it falls or change position within the first days.
+If the coil is not inserted into the uterus by the appropriate method, it falls or changes position within the first days.
 It can also fall spontaneously in cases of unexpected infection or pregnancy.
-This condition is often noticed by the person and you should consult to a doctor at the appropriate time.
+This condition is often noticed by the person and you should consult a doctor at the appropriate time.

 Hormonal coils, which are widely used in the world contain the hormone progesterone.
 The biggest advantage of these coils is that they reduce the amount of bleeding and pain in spite of copper coils.
 Although they neutralize sperm, they have also been shown to reduce the amount of ovulation.
 It also prevents sperm from reaching the uterus thanks to the uterine plug, and also significantly reduces the development of pelvic infection.